-Aloe vera may result in weight loss due to its laxative effect.
-Taking laxatives as a way to lose weight is a form of laxative misuse and can result in electrolyte imbalances that can cause numbness, weak muscles, seizures, irregular heartbeat, heart attacks and paralysis.
-Long-term laxative use can also interfere with your normal bowel function and cause incontinence or dependence on laxatives to have a bowel movement.
+The second kind of aloe vera is a juice derived from the whole aloe vera plant.
+This type can help you lose weight — primarily because it has a laxative effect.
+However, taking laxatives as a way to lose weight is not recommended.
+The Center for Clinical Interventions states taking laxatives can result in electrolyte imbalances, causing numbness, weak muscles, seizures, irregular heartbeats, heart attacks and paralysis.
+Long-term laxative use can also interfere with your normal bowel function, cause incontinence, or create dependence on laxatives to have bowel movements.